linuxkit/linuxkit/README.md

 Simple build instructions: use `make` to build.
 This will build the Moby customisation tool.

-If you already have a Go build environment and installed the source in your `GOPATH` you can do `go install github.com/docker/moby/src/cmd/moby` to install the `moby` tool instead
+If you already have `go` installed you can use `go get -u github.com/docker/moby/src/cmd/moby` to install the `moby` tool, and then use `moby build moby.yml` to build the example configuration.
+You can use `go get -u github.com/docker/moby/src/cmd/infrakit-instance-hyperkit` to get the hyperkit infrakit tool.

 Once you have built the tool, use `bin/moby build moby.yml` to build the example configuration, and `bin/moby run moby` to run locally.
 Use `halt` to terminate on the console.